 As a career destination marketer, cruising has been an eye-opening experience.
 Many ICW destinations publicly give lip service to the importance of the cruising and leisure market, while privately saying it has little economic impact.
 When asked for research to back up the assertion, they admit it’s non-existent.
-Other destinations like Georgetown, SC Charleston, SC, Wilmington and Elizabeth City, NC and Brunswick, GA have recognized the market for years.
-For many small coastal communities without interstate access, the Intracoastal waterways of America have become or could be their “interstate.”
+Other destinations like Beaufort, SC Georgetown, SC, and Wilmington, NC, Morehead City, NC, Beaufort, NC, Belhaven, NC, Elizabeth City, NC and Brunswick, GA have recognized the market for many years.
+For many small coastal communities without interstate access, the Intracoastal waterways of America have become their “interstate.”

 Time spent on the water is an incredible experience.
 Time spent making new friends and experiencing new places — many of which you would never visit if not traveling by boat — only enhances that incredible experience.